SAP/odata-vocabularies/vocabularies/Hierarchy.md

           defined by an [`Aggregation.RecursiveHierarchy`](https://oasis-tcs.github.io/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.html#RecursiveHierarchy)
           annotation on the entity type of the `HierarchyNodes`.
-          (Its binding parameter is the unlimited hierarchy in the example given [here](#RecursiveHierarchyType), its output is the unlimited hierarchy.)
+          (Its binding parameter is the unlimited hierarchy in the example given [here](#RecursiveHierarchyType), its output is the limited hierarchy.)
 The output initially contains nodes with less than n ancestors in the hierarchical collection given in the binding parameter.
           Then individual nodes are expanded, shown or collapsed in the output, which extends or reduces the limited hierarchy.
           Finally the output is sorted in preorder, preserving the relative order of siblings.